DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 However, there's some nuance here. **What does it mean to "minimize the error vector"?** Another way to pose this issue is

-> How do we measure the size of a vector?
+> How do we measure a vector?

 ## The Least Squares Approach